prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Armstrong_Number/README.md

 2.)
 Now, it will check the conditions passing through loops.

-    a.) storing the value in a temporary variable called local.
+    a.)Storing the value in a temporary variable called local.

-    b.)cheching the square of each digit in the number and storing it in sum variable.
+    b.)Checking the square of each digit in the number and storing it in sum variable.

-    c.)
-Using if else to check whether the value stored in variable sum is equal to number or not.
+    c.)Using if else to check whether the value stored in variable sum is equal to number or not.

 3.)
-Printing the results according to the loop it entered
+Printing the results according to the loop it entered.

 ## _Compilation Steps_: